georgeslabreche/marsrad/FUNCTIONS.md

-# Mars Package Functions Reference
+# marsrad Package Functions Reference

-This document provides a quick reference for all exported functions in the mars package.
+This document provides a quick reference for all exported functions in the marsrad package.

 ## Function Summary